PDSL-DPU-KV/rdma-based-rpc/readme.md

 We have two modes, 'poll' and 'notify'.

-- The former will use one thread for one connection to polling its CQ.
+- The former will use one background thread for one connection to polling its CQ.

 - The later will use libevent to handle all connections' completion events.